raesian/SeattleLungProject/README.md

 2. Note the "Server address: " line in the terminal output.
 Navigate to that URL in your web browser.
 3. Make the modifications you want to make.
 4. Ensure they look okay in your local browser.
-5. Stage any changes you've made with `git stage`.
+5. Stage any changes you've made with `git add`.
 6. Commit your staged changes with `git commit`
 7. Once you're happy and want to go "live" you can `git push`